Taitava/obsidian-shellcommands-documentation/Variables/{{event_title}}.md

 # Variable: `{{event_title}}`

-> Gives the current file name without a file extension.
+> Gives the event related file name without a file extension.
 If you need it with the extension, use {{event_file_name}} instead.

 _(The above description can also be seen in the plugin's settings.)_